abner/graaljs-standalone/README.md

 ## Aliases

 * `rungpg`  - Starts a docker container running a postgres  database
-* `localjjs` - Runs the localjjs GraalJS REPL or runs a script if passed
+* `graaljs` - Runs the GraalJS REPL or runs a script if passed